5.9. Serializable Snapshot Isolation

 For example, we indicate which functions detect conflicts; however, how the conflicts are detected is not explained in detail.

-If you want to know the details, refer to the source code: src/backend/storage/lmgr/predicate.c.
+For detailed information, refer to the source code: src/backend/storage/lmgr/predicate.c.

 • SIREAD locks: